 International Politics at City by numbers

-We currently house 285 students from 62 countries on our undergraduate, postgraduate and research degrees.
-We have 12 permanent academic staff, and a number of additional visiting and emeritus staff.
+The Department of International Politics currently houses 285 students from 62 countries on our undergraduate, postgraduate and research degrees.
 We are ranked 8th in the UK by the Guardian University Guide 2013 (out of 76 institutions).